ammad-sajjad/weatherApp/README.md

 The Flutter Weather App is a visually captivating User Interface for discovering the weather status.
 The app allows users to access their accurate weather information around the world.
 It provides real-time weather updates, forecasts, and more.

 ---

 ## Dependencies 📦️

-- [get](https://pub.dev/packages/get) - Manage states and inject dependencies.
-- [dio](https://pub.dev/packages/dio) - A powerful HTTP networking package for Dart/Flutter.
+- [http](https://pub.dev/packages/http) - A composable, Future-based API for making HTTP requests.
-- [location](https://pub.dev/packages/location) - For easy access to device's location in real-time.
-- [smooth_page_indicator](https://pub.dev/packages/smooth_page_indicator) - Customizable animated page indicator with a set of built-in effects.
-- [flutter_spinkit](https://pub.dev/packages/flutter_spinkit) - A collection of loading indicators animated with flutter.
-- [cached_network_image](https://pub.dev/packages/cached_network_image) - Flutter library to load and cache network images.
-- [shimmer](https://pub.dev/packages/shimmer) - A package provides an easy way to add a shimmer effect.
 - [intl](https://pub.dev/packages/intl) - Contains code to deal with date and number formatting and parsing.
-- [flutter_screenutil](https://pub.dev/packages/flutter_screenutil) - Adapting screen and font size.
-- [shared_preferences](https://pub.dev/packages/shared_preferences) - Persistent storage for simple data.
-- [flutter_animate](https://pub.dev/packages/flutter_animate) - Adding beautiful animated effects & builders in Flutter.
-- [carousel_slider](https://pub.dev/packages/carousel_slider) - A carousel slider widget, supports infinite scroll and custom child widget.
-- [flutter_svg](https://pub.dev/packages/flutter_svg) - SVG rendering and widget library for Flutter.
+- [provider](https://pub.dev/packages/provider) - A wrapper around InheritedWidget for state management.
-- [lottie](https://pub.dev/packages/lottie) - Render After Effects animations natively on Flutter.
-- [step_progress_indicator](https://pub.dev/packages/step_progress_indicator) - Bar indicator made of a series of selected and unselected steps
+- [cupertino_icons](https://pub.dev/packages/cupertino_icons) - Provides iOS-style icons for use in Flutter apps.

 ---